ZhangLaibao/machine_gun/java/JVM/concurrent/thread-pool.md

     }

     /**
-     * Tries to remove from the work queue all {@link Future}
-     * tasks that have been cancelled.
+     * Tries to remove from the work queue all Future tasks that have been cancelled.
 This method can be useful as a
-     * storage reclamation operation, that has no other impact on
-     * functionality.
-Cancelled tasks are never executed, but may
+     * storage reclamation operation, that has no other impact on functionality.
+Cancelled tasks are never executed,
-     * accumulate in work queues until worker threads can actively
-     * remove them.
-Invoking this method instead tries to remove them now.
+     * but may accumulate in work queues until worker threads can actively remove them.
+Invoking this method instead
-     * However, this method may fail to remove tasks in
+     * tries to remove them now.
+However, this method may fail to remove tasks in the presence of interference by
-     * the presence of interference by other threads.
+     * other threads.
      */
     public void purge() {
         final BlockingQueue<Runnable> q = workQueue;